saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 <img src="../images/eclcds05.jpg">

 * Use the same method as above to create a new CDS view Data Definition.
-In the dialogue enter the following information.
+In the dialogue enter the following information and press Finish.

 ```
 Name = ZXSH_C_CUSTOMERGEO
 Description = Public Consumption View, Customer Location Hierarchy
 ```

-* Copy the following code into the view editor.
+* Replace the default code in the view editor with the following code.

 ```
 @AbapCatalog.sqlViewName: 'ZXSHCCUSTOMERGEO'